lordofsunshine/Code-Editor-with-Console/README.md

 <img alt="Banner" src="https://cdn.glitch.global/4ae4fbec-cbe7-491c-b8b9-57879c9f0e5d/9ec9a6e8-3b7b-4305-9657-9d7c75685dfe.image.png?v=1738080588866">

+> [!CAUTION]
+> ***We are currently redesigning the entire code editor to enhance your experience.
+Please note that your saved code will not be transferred to the new version.
+Make sure you have backed up your code before proceeding.***

 > [!NOTE]
 > Our website **is available by domain** ( [code-editor.pro](https://code-editor.pro/) ), if the site is unavailable for the first domain, then ( [click](https://code-editor-with-console.vercel.app) )